How Love Island helped me teach my daughter about consent and relationship red flags

-My daughter and I are slumped on the sofa, eating ice lollies during the recent blistering heatwave.
-Meanwhile Lorenzo is trying to reassure Yas that he hasn’t ‘caught feelings’ for another girl.
+My daughter and I are slumped on the sofa, eating ice lollies during the recent warm weather.
+Meanwhile Aidan is telling Priya that he's just "not feeling it anymore" after saying that everything was "great" just hours earlier.

-"Lorenzo is such a liar," Rae says (she’s almost 13).
-"Have you noticed that he doesn’t get any eye contact when he’s talking?".
+"Aidan is so weird," Rae says (she’s almost 13).
+"Have you noticed that he's always asking for kisses and doesn’t make eye contact when he’s talking?".
 "Yes Rae," I reply sagely.
-"Be careful of the man that never makes eye contact.
+"Be careful of the man that never makes eye contact or asks for kisses from every girl he meets.
 It’s a red flag."

 I wish that someone had told me that good looking boys, very good looking boys, are not always reliable (this took me 35 years to understand).
 Or that if a boy wants to kiss you, he’s liable to say a lot of things, flattering, jolly things, that will inflate your ego, and make you feel fab, but may not be the same things he’s saying after he’s kissed you.